Marjory00/blackbird-harrison-ai/README.md

 Validation logic needs to be unit tested.
 You can use jest for unit testing https://jestjs.io/

-### This project is part of the Software Engineering virtual training program with Blackbird thru Forage.

 # To run on local development